 While an out-of-tuned arrow can still result in a cool penetration, the likelihood of a missed target is extremely high.
-This is especially true for hunters who hunt game with bows.
-Even when the arrow is shot from an untuned bow is not damaged or lost, it will likely do nothing but miss the target.
+This is especially true for hunters who hunt games with bows.
+Even when the arrow is shot from an untuned bow that is not damaged or lost, it will likely do nothing but miss the target.
 There are a number of ways to tune a bow, and paper tuning is the most common.
 Bare-shaft tuning and walk-back tuning are two other methods.

 They will experience more drag

-Wind has two effects: headwind and tailwind.
+The wind has two effects: headwind and tailwind.
 Headwinds reduce the speed of an arrow relative to the direction of the wind.
 When an arrow is shot into a headwind, the arrow will experience more drag than an angled slack wind.
 A tailwind, on the other hand, has much less drag.
 In either case, the arrow will experience more drag and may not have the same flight path as a well-tuned bow.

 Arrow length and diameter both affect drag.
-An ACC arrow will have a larger frontal area and experience a higher level of drag than an ACE bow.
+An ACC arrow will have a larger frontal area and experience a higher level of a drag than an ACE bow.
 To test this, the arrows used to measure this drag must be the same length and weight.
 The material of the arrow cannot differ, but the diameter.
 This is one of the ways to increase your bow’s efficiency.
 The faster the arrow travels, the greater the drag it will experience.

 Depending on the bow and arrow, the bareshaft landing will determine whether your arrow has been tuned or not.
-Typically, this will occur at the same place as a fletched arrow and is slightly to the stiff side of the arrow.
+Typically, this will occur at the same place as a fletched arrow and is slight to the stiff side of the arrow.
 Even though these situations are somewhat arbitrary, they still fall within a narrow range of conditions.
 To determine if a bareshaft landing is tuned or not, you must consider a variety of factors.